LunusPixel/Compare-GTA-Scripts/README.md

 Will output if MD5 has chnaged for the file (Once they update the background script they tend change the MD5 hash for the file each time)

+Note: You can add tweepy so it tweets the changes, if you would like to see this functionality added then open a new issue.